Kh4n/url-shortener-unity/README.md

 Thankfully, you can always add approaches like rendezvous hashing/consistent hashing in the future if need be, with little to no downtime.

 My caching layer can serve both redirect requests and url creation requests.
-I do this by having the cache servers ask the main server for some number of keys beforehand (eg. 1000) which expire in 24 hours.
+I do this by having the cache servers ask the main server for some number of keys when they run out of keys to provide which expire in 24 hours.
 Then, to fulfill a request, the cache server can immediately provide a shortened url and then forward the request to main server asynchronously.
 To the user, they will see the update immediately and can even share it to some people immediately.
 After the request hits the main server, everyone will be able to see use the shortened URL.